BroadbandForum/data-model-template/specification/index.md

     </parameter>
 ```

-If an anonymous data type is modified in a later version of a data
-model, the modified anonymous data type is regarded as being derived
-from the original anonymous data type.
-Therefore the base type
-restriction rules of @sec:base-type-restriction MUST be obeyed.

 #### Data Type Facets

 A facet specifies some aspect of a data type, e.g. its size, range or